 The Ph.D. in Communication Sciences and Disorders is a research-based degree designed to train doctoral candidates to become productive scholars and educators in their field.
 Students in the program will receive training and experience in all aspects of the research process, including conducting research studies and analyzing data, presenting and writing up research, applying for funding, and personal and professional integration into the international scientific community for their field of study.
 We emphasize the development of programmatic lines of research and follow an apprenticeship model; thus, students will participate in and eventually lead research in their primary advisor’s specialization area.
 Involvement in other faculty’s research labs is also strongly encouraged and facilitated.
 All of our doctoral faculty have strong research portfolios, and are also certified speech-language pathologists with research interests in diverse populations.
 Translational research, bilingualism and cross-language work characterize much of our research.
 The doctoral program is full-time.

 Topics of study include:

 This program is designed for individuals primarily interested in research and teaching careers in speech and language pathology.
-A minimum of 75 points must be completed, though 30 points may potentially be transferred from a Master's program.
-There is no language requirement.
+A minimum of 75 points must be completed, though 30 points may potentially be transferred from a master's degree program.
+There is no foreign language requirement.
 All doctoral candidates must complete a dissertation.
 For general details concerning the doctoral programs, please consult the Office of Doctoral Studies website.
-For more information about our doctoral program, please go to our program web site.
+For more information about our doctoral program, please go to our program website.